haskell-distributed/distributed-process/tutorials/ch4.md

 when using /control channels/, which will be covered in a subsequent tutorial.

-Before we leave the math server behind, let's take a brief look at the `cast` side of the client-server protocol.
-Unlike its synchronous cousin, `cast` does not expect a reply at all - it is a fire and forget call, much like `send`, but carries the same additional type information that a `call` does (about its inputs) and is also routed to a `Dispatcher` in the `apiHandlers` field of the process definition.
+Before we leave the math server behind, let's take a brief look at the `cast` part of the client-server protocol.
+Unlike its synchronous cousin, `cast` does not expect a reply at all - it is a fire and forget call, much like `send`, but carries the same additional type information that a `call` does (about its inputs) and is also routed to a `Dispatcher` in the `apiHandlers`[2] field of the process definition.

 We will use cast with the existing `Add` type, to implement a function that takes an /add request/ and prints the result instead of returning it.
-If we were implementing this with `call` we would be a bit stuck, because there is nothing to differentiate between two `Add` instances and the server would choose the first valid (i.e., type safe) handler and ignore the others.
+If we were implementing this with `call` we would be a bit stuck, because there is nothing to differentiate between two `Add` instances and the server would choose the first valid (i.e., type safe) handler and ignore the others we'd declared.

-Note that because the client doesn't wait for a reply, if you execute this function in a test/demo application, you'll need to block the main thread for a while to wait for the server to receive the message and print out the result.
+Also note that because the client doesn't wait for a reply, if you execute this function in a test/demo application, you'll need to block the main thread for a while to wait for the server to receive the message and print out the result.

 {% highlight haskell %}